 Over the years a miracle occurred.
-The child stopped drinking he got married and had children.
-He completing his engineering course at University.
+The child stopped drinking got married and had children.
+He completed his engineering course at University.
 Eventually, his brother and sister released his inheritance to him.

 I continue to act for the family.
 Twelve years have passed and I am happy to report he has grown to be a well-respected member of the community.
 His parents would have been proud.

 A Maintenance Trust is just a tool to hold and use the inheritance.
 This is for the benefit of the particular Backup Beneficiary.
 The Beneficiary does not own the assets directly.
 The Maintenance Trust allows your Backup Executors (as trustees) to look after the Maintenance Trust.
 The Backup Executors must always use the inheritance in the best interest of the Beneficiary.

 The Maintenance Trust provides an alternative to leaving property outright to your challenged child.
 This is because they may have little capacity to manage and protect their inheritance themselves.